Molecular Reproduction and Development

 Molecular Reproduction and Development is a peer-reviewed scientific journal that publishes research articles on developmental and reproductive biology.
 The journal was established in 1978 under the name Gamete Research and the current name was adopted in 1988.
-The editor-in-chief is Harvey Florman (University of Massachusetts Chan Medical School).
-According to the Journal Citation Reports, the journal has a 2020 impact factor of 2.609.
+The editor-in-chief is Ivan Cunha Bustamante-Filho (Biotechnology Graduate Studies Program, Universidade do Vale to Taquari, Brazil).
+According to the Journal Citation Reports (Clarivate), the journal has a 2023 impact factor of 2.7.